astronomer/docs/software/migrate-to-runtime.md

 import {siteVariables} from '@site/src/versions';

 Astro Runtime builds on the reliability of Astronomer Certified (AC) with new features that center on usability and performance.
+Beginning with Astronomer Software 0.29, Astro Runtime is available for Astronomer Software users.

 Migrating a Deployment to Astro Runtime is similar to the standard upgrade process.
 There are no known disruptions when migrating a Deployment from AC to the equivalent version of Astro Runtime.